 - Adjust brakes and replace brake components such as slack adjusters and brake chambers.

-- Perform minor repairs; test and replace vehicle batteries; perform parts replacement; make adjustments on equipment; and assist Vehicle Service Technicians with maintenance and repair work.
+- Perform minor repairs; test and replace vehicle batteries; perform parts replacement; adjust on equipment; and assist Vehicle Service Technicians (VSTs) with maintenance and repair work.

 - Mount and dismount attachments such as plows, rakes, hoppers, and mowers.

 - Perform service calls, towing, and vehicle retrieval of City vehicles and equipment.

 - Inspect, repair, and replace tires, tubes, and rims as needed.

 - Change tires in the shop and in the field under all weather conditions.

 We welcome qualified individuals with disabilities who are interested in employment and will make reasonable accommodations during the hiring process in accordance with the Americans with Disabilities Act (ADA) of 1990, as amended by the Americans with Disabilities Act Amendments Act (ADAAA) of 2008.

 - Please be advised that new employees are required to have received either both doses of the Moderna or Pfizer or one dose of the Johnson & Johnson vaccine prior to their employment start date or have an approved religious or medical accommodation prior to their employment start date.
 You can find further information relative to the City’s Covid-19 Vaccination Policy here.